How To Unblock An Outside Drain

 We hand out plenty of tips on how to keep your drains healthy inside the home.
 We have offered tips on unblocking sinks, unblocking toilets and much more.
 However, we have not discussed how to unblock an outside drain.
 It’s easy to overlook your outside drains and you don’t usually notice them.
 However, it is vital that they are kept in the same great condition as your internal drains.
 Here are our top tips on how to unblock an outside drain.

-You might find that your drainage is slowing or there is an unpleasant smell.
+You might find that your drainage is slowing, there is an unpleasant smell, or you have spotted other signs your drains may be blocked.
 These are all caused by blockages to your outside drains.
-The first thing you should do when you find your outside drains blocked is to asses the problem and see what is causing it.
+The first thing you should do when you find your outside drains blocked is to assess the problem and see what is causing it.
 You should lift the drain cover to give you the best idea of what the problem is.
 You might find that you need a screwdriver to do this.
 There will be a few of these covers around your home where the blockages could be.

 When looking in the drain, there should be flowing water and no visible signs of blockage.
 A blockage can be identified if the water in the drain is blocked and not flowing.
 Outside drains are often blocked up with leaves and other types of debris and dirt.

 There are a couple of methods you can use to unblock outside drains yourself.
 Here are our suggestions: